yangeorget/nucs/README.md

 ```bash
 pip install nucs
 ````
-Now we can write the following `queens.py` program, refer to [the technical documentation](DOCUMENTATION.md) to better understand how NUCS works under the hood:
+Now we can write the following `queens.py` program (please refer to [the technical documentation](DOCUMENTATION.md) to better understand how NUCS works under the hood):
 ```python
 from nucs.problems.problem import Problem
 from nucs.solvers.backtrack_solver import BacktrackSolver